lebaston100/MIDItoOBS/README.md

 ## Troubleshooting/Support

 A user has reported that under certain circumstances the script(setup and main) will crash after start on Windows with "ImportError: DLL load failed: The specified module could not be found".
-If this happens to you, plase install the Visual C++ Redistributable from Microsoft.
+If this happens to you, please install the Visual C++ Redistributable from Microsoft.
 Make sure you get the x86 version if you are using python 32bit(Which is default) ([Download](https://aka.ms/vs/15/release/vc_redist.x86.exe))

 If you have any other problem, just open a Github issue or join my [Discord Server](https://discord.gg/PCYQJwX)